RSquad/ton-teleport-btc-periphery/oracle/oracle_instructions.md

 - **ValidatorsCountMax** - Maximum count of validators in DKG
 - **ValidatorsCountInDkg** - Count of validators participating in DKG (while DKG is not FINISHED, this represents validators who have sent round1 packages)
 - **ValidatorsCountNotInDkg** - Count of validators NOT participating in DKG (while DKG is not FINISHED, this represents validators who have not sent round1 packages.
 In FINISHED state, this list is always empty)
 - **ValidatorsCountEvicted** - Count of validators evicted from the current DKG.
-The most common cause is validators not sending round1/round2 packages during DKG timeout.
+The most common cause is validators not sending round1/round2 packages within the DKG timeout period.
 - **ValidatorsIdxInDkg** - List of validators participating in DKG.
 Each element contains: index in VSet and ADNL address
 - **ValidatorsIdxNotInDkg** - List of validators NOT participating in DKG
 - **ValidatorsIdxEvicted** - List of validators evicted from the current DKG